Gibbons-Lab/isb_course_2020/README.md

 A [PDF version](part1.pdf) (lacks the output previews) is also available.

-## Part 2: Metagenome-scale Modeling with MICOM
+## Part 2: Modeling microbiota-wide metabolism with MICOM

 You can see the actual workshop walkthrough at https://gibbons-lab.github.io/isb_course_2020/micom.
 Press `?` to get a list